 Decades Later, Strange Theories Appear To Explain The Case

-Almost 50 years later, the victim known as the Lady of the Dunes is still unidentified.
-But a number of theories have emerged over the decades.
+As the Lady of the Dunes remained unidentified for nearly 50 years after the murder, a number of theories emerged over the decades.

 One woman from Maryland contacted local police because she suspected the victim was her sister, who had recently moved to Boston and vanished.
 But that lead was inconclusive.